Best time to find cheap flights, 3% potential price drop

 What time of day is cheapest to fly?

 Narita flights can be made cheaper if you choose a flight at noon.
-Booking a flight in the afternoon will likely mean higher prices.
+Booking a flight in the morning will likely mean higher prices.

 Formerly known as New Tokyo International, newly renovated Narita International Airport (NRT) is located 57km (35 miles) east of central Tokyo and is Japan’s second-busiest airport.